Dragolite/TO-DO-list/README.md

-# scorekeeper-basicDOM
+# TO-DO list(fully respondive)
-a simple HTML (no css) scorekeeping webapp to showcase the power of DOM manipulation
+a simple TO-DO list using jQuery as the library for DOM manupulation